 The Nevada Irrigation District is committed to improving the resiliency and sustainability of the watersheds in our care.
-Healthy watersheds provide water for human use and sustain aquatic and terrestrial ecosystems.
+Healthy watersheds provide water for human use and to sustain aquatic and terrestrial ecosystems.

 NID works with partners in different agencies and organizations to implement forest thinning, restore mountain meadows, improve fish habitat, and build trails.

 We Partner for Healthy Forests and Fire Safety

 Wildfire is a natural occurrence, but it is also the single largest threat to the forest condition and long-term functionality of our watersheds.
 Forest management projects are essential for protecting the watersheds in our care.
 Forest thinning reduces ecosystem stressors and increases water yield by removing selected trees.
 Trees use groundwater and expel it as water vapor through a process called evapotranspiration and thinning forests can recapture 5-10% of a watershed’s water yield.
 Additionally, selectively thinned forests are able to grow faster, allowing them to capture more atmospheric carbon, which helps to reduce greenhouse gases that lead to climate change.
 Projects include fire hazard mitigation and hazard tree removal, forest community improvement, and habitat restoration.

 You might see us at work around Scotts Flat and Rollins Reservoirs thinning forests and removing the underbrush.
 A collaborative effort with CalFire, US Forest Service, and Sierra Conservancy we reduce the density of the forested area on and around NID property.
 Learn more here